Begins Spring 2024

 Module 7: Sustainable Tourism Strategic Plans

-Final Project: Students taking the class for credit will do a final project with a few options to choose from.
-The project is optional for professional development students.
+Final Project: Students have the option of doing a final project with a few options to choose from.

 Upon successful completion of the program, participants will receive a certificate of completion.